Resources for Students

 - Guide to structuring appendices

 Graduate students at Xavier have the option to forward their Xavier email to a personal email account.
-Instructions for this process can be found through the Discover Services Website.
+Instructions for this process can be found through the Information Technologies Knowledge Base.

 Please note that emails from a professor to a class are sent directly to the Xavier email address.
 If a student elects not to participate in the email forwarding opportunity it is highly recommended to check Xavier email on a regular basis.